I love tea. I'd prefer it any time over soft drinks or juice. I love drinking many types of tea, from the slightly bitter Chinese Pu-

 4.Place 1/3 of the beaten egg whites into the flour mixture.
 Use a whisk to quickly mix everything together.

 5. Add in the rest of the egg whites, incorporate gently but quickly.
-When some white streaks remain, swap to a rubber spatula and fold gently until the mixture is homogeneous.
+When some white streaks remain, swap to a rubber

 6. Pour the mixture into the chiffon cake tin (you may need to slightly grease it beforehand to prevent sticking, but I skip this step).
 Rap the tin against the table a few times to get rid of large air bubbles.